Yaseminh/Postcode_Lotterie/senior-fullstack.md

 ### 1.2. - **What is your favorite programming language and why?**

 Visual studio method document is more beautiful and understandable.
 In my previous work experience, it was requested to collect alarm system data with SIA protocol in IP receiver application with c#.
 There were many calculations here and these calculations had to be done via pointers.
 C# being high level and using pointers as unsafety helped many people.
-That's why my favorite programming language is c
+That's why my favorite programming language is c#.
 ### 1.3. - **How do you feel about the following piece of code?**

 This is obviously to get you talking, there is no right answer!